GTK-teaching/Intro-to-R/_episodes/06-logicalOperatorsArithmetic.md

 Basic arithmetic operations on numeric data use standard calculator symbols such as `+`, `-`, `*`, and `/` for addition, subtraction, multiplication and division respectively.
-Another operation that might be of interest is the *modulus* operator `%%`, which allows us to calculate the remainder of a division.
-For instance, and `%/%` which is integer division (without the remainder).
+Other operations that might be of interest include the *modulus* operator `%%`, which allows us to calculate the remainder of an integer division, for instance, and `%/%` which is integer division without the remainder.

 ~~~